creativeprojects/resticprofile/README.md

 # Default profile when not specified (-n or --name)
 # Please note there's no default inheritance from the 'default' profile (you can use the 'inherit' flag if needed)
 [default]
+# you can use a relative path, it will be relative to the configuration file
 repository = "/backup"
 password-file = "key"
 initialize = false